Skip to Content

 All three of these stunning waterfalls make for a great day out of Seattle, as it’s easy enough to do them all in one trip!
 This one is our personal favorite Seattle day trip.

-READ MORE: 7 Awesome Waterfalls Near Seattle, Washington!
+READ MORE: 7 Awesome Waterfalls Near Seattle

 5. Tacoma